twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images for use with empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
-* **TDISABLEDFORM** – As of version 5.0 or 6.0 until 6.5 and 8.0 until 12.0.0.2550, if the program detects that it is not registered and is running after a grace period of 30 days, the program will disable saving (version 5.0 until 6.5), exporting, testing, installing fonts and extracting TrueType or OpenType collections (version 5.0 & above).
+* **TDISABLEDFORM** – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).
+The dialog is shown once for all fonts before exporting or testing.
 * **TDM** (version 4.0 & above) – Contains icons in the program.
 Version 5.0 (2005-01-12) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Shows a dialog to edit anchors in the font.